Adamancia Vault

 A redirect can turn a dead end into a nudge: send yourself to your task list, a note that says “back to work”, or a calmer site.
 It's a small touch that makes blocking feel like redirection rather than punishment.

-Extension Full control of the destination URL — the blocked tab is sent wherever you point it.
+Extension Choose the destination - the blocked tab can be sent wherever feels more helpful.

 App (macOS) Blocks whole applications, so there's no “page” to redirect to — the app simply can't open during the block.